Weather

 Weather-related information, including monthly climate summaries for New Brunswick as compiled by Environment and Climate Change Canada.

-Summer 2021 review and Fall outlook NB
+November 2021 review and December (winter) outlook

-June’s temperature was above normal (+2.0ºC) while precipitation was below normal (78%) in comparison with the 30-year climate normal (1981-2010) for the province.
+November had slightly above normal temperatures (+0.9ºC) and slightly above normal precipitation (108%) in comparison with the 30-year climate normal (1981-2010) for the province.

 May 2021 review and June (summer) outlook NB